 For online shopping, retailers track consumer purchases using cookies.
 The recorded data is then analyzed using advanced data science and machine learning techniques.
 After a short while, a brand or retailer can identify patterns, themes, and trends.

 By using this information, companies can develop innovative strategies to connect with their consumers emotionally.
-Overall, online analytics is an extremely important and powerful market research method for FMCG businesses.
+Overall, online analytics is a critical and powerful market research method for FMCG businesses.

 Although FMCG market research is necessary, correctly performing it is equally important.
-Brands of all sizes should engage in market research and decide based on the following.
+Brands of all sizes should engage in market research and make informed decisions based on the following.

 One of the main challenges that FMCG branding agencies usually face when gathering market insights is the cost.
 Sometimes it costs FMCG branding and marketing departments valuable capital to run marketing campaigns.